wastore/azure-storage-samples-for-java/src/main/java/README.md

 ## Additional Setup for Client-side to CPK-N Code Samples

 #### General Setup
-Requires installation of Java (at least JDK 8) and Maven.
+Requires installation of Java (at least JDK 8), Maven, and Azure CLI.
 Must have an Azure subscription and create a storage account.

 #### KeyVaultClientEncryption
 This sample will show client-side decryption using a key from key vault, and then upload two files with server-side